bobaseb/energetically-coherent-computation/index.md

 - relationship to consciousness
 - role in meaning systems
 - shared across cultures

+Neural broadcast
+- energetic interpretation of
+- information flow in
+- physical mechanisms of

 Neural computation
 - complemented by energetic coherence